TheThingSystem/steward-ios-library/Examples/Client/TAAS-proxy/README.md

 This example is still a work in progress.
 The TODO list is:

-- figure out how to save and restore TOTP information in the Client library
+- repurpose the main screen to show status and console notices from the steward
+    - scrollable, time-aware console messages
+    - last status message

 - update the Client library to know about the [TAAS cloud](http://github.com/TheThingSystem/taas-server)

 - fill-in the error response bodies in TAASConnection.m

-- do not upgrade the main screen in the background

-- repurpose the main screen to show status and console notices from the steward

 - use the "betterthansiri" PAC approach